 Understanding Crises – Shaping Change

 What does “organizing” mean when crises are no longer isolated exceptional events, but rather overlap and reinforce one another?
-Our research team is investigating how different types of organizations, ranging from businesses and public institutions to associations and NGOs, can continue to actively help shape social change amid a widely recognized polycrisis.
+Our research team is investigating how different types of organizations, ranging from businesses and public institutions to associations and NGOs, can maintain their agency and proactively shape societal change amid a widely recognized polycrisis.

 Our Goal

-We investigate how organizations can become more resilient and sustainable in the face of intertwined crisis phenomena, both global and local.
-As a result, we view crises not as disruptions, but as systemic phenomena that fundamentally challenge existing organizational structures.
-The goal is to develop new models of organization and crisis management that provide guidance and enable action even under conditions of high uncertainty.
+We investigate how organizations can become more resilient and sustainable in the face of intertwined crisis phenomena, on and across local and global scales.
+As a result, we view crises not as disruptions, but as systemic phenomena that fundamentally challenge existing structures and practices of organizing.
+The goal is to develop new theories and models of organizing and crisis management that provide guidance and enable action even under conditions of high uncertainty.
 How organizations respond to crises plays a decisive role in determining how resilient and adaptable our societies are as a whole.
 Here lies the societal relevance of our research area.

 The Challenge